GoChapaa/Documentation/README.md

 # GoChapaa Wallet

-Welcome to Gochapaa Wallet.
+Welcome to GoChapaa Wallet.
 The Future of Finance for Africa powered by AI and Blockchain.

 GoChapaa is a trusted Web 3 wallet that supports Kenyan Shillings.
 Users can Sign up and buy cryptocurrencies in real time with as little as KES 200.